-A building certifier must not perform building certifying functions where there is the potential for a conflict of interest between their duties to their clients, profession, peers and the public and their personal and/or business interests.
-When undertaking building certifying functions, the overriding obligation of a building certifier is to act in the public interest.
-The duty to act in the public interest can not be taken to create a conflict of interest.
+A building certifier must not perform building certifying functions where there is the potential for a conflict of interest between their duty to their clients, profession, peers and the public with their personal and business interests.

 5. A building certifier must not perform building certifying functions beyond their level of competence or outside their area of expertise.